Eurosport

-Eurosport is a group of pay television networks in Europe and parts of Asia.
-Owned by Warner Bros.
-Discovery through its international sports unit, it operates two main channels—Eurosport 1 and Eurosport 2—across most of its territories, and streams on Discovery+, which superseded Eurosport Player.
+Eurosport is a group of pay television networks in Europe and parts of Asia that operates two main channels—Eurosport 1 and Eurosport 2—across most of its territories, and streams on HBO Max and Discovery+.
+It is a subsidiary of Warner Bros.
+Discovery EMEA, a division of Warner Bros.
+Discovery International, which is itself a division of Warner Bros.
+Discovery Global Linear Networks.

 Originally a joint venture between the European Broadcasting Union and Sky established in 1989, it was briefly shut down in 1991 following complaints by competitor Screensport.
 It was subsequently acquired by TF1 Group, and later merged with Screensport.
 For a period, it was a joint venture between TF1, Canal+ Group, and Havas Images.
 TF1 Group later bought out the other owners' shares.
-In 2012, Discovery Communications began to take an ownership in Eurosport, eventually leading towards a full buyout in 2015.
+In 2012, Discovery Communications began to take an ownership in Eurosport, eventually leading to a full buyout in 2015.

-Eurosport is the main rightsholder of the Olympic Games in most of Europe, as well as (with some exceptions) the tennis Grand Slam tournaments.
+Eurosport is the main rights holder of the Olympic Games in most of Europe, as well as, with some exceptions, the tennis Grand Slam tournaments.

-The network of channels is available in 54 countries, in 20 different languages, providing viewers with European and international sporting events.
-Eurosport had 157 million subscribers in 2019, marking no increase from the previous year.
-The Eurosport 2 channel had an audience of 87 million viewers in 2019, an increase of one million.
+The network of channels is available in 54 countries, in 21 different languages, providing viewers with European and international sporting events.
+Eurosport had 157 million subscribers in 2019, while the Eurosport 2 channel had an audience of 87 million viewers.
+For the most part, there is no on-screen presenter, only unseen commentators, allowing the same video feed to be used in multiple markets with different language audio.

 History

 Prior to the creation of Eurosport, the European Broadcasting Union had acquired substantial amounts of sports rights, yet its members were only able to broadcast a fraction of them.
 This provided the impetus for setting up the Eurosport Consortium, made up of several EBU members, to establish an outlet where these rights could be exploited.
 Sky Television was chosen as a commercial partner to the EBU project, and the channel launched at 6pm on 5 February 1989.
-It largely replaced the original Sky Channel (later rebranded Sky One) on European cable systems.
-Sky Channel refocused to serve only the United Kingdom and Ireland.
-For a period of time, some of Sky Channel's former pan-European programming was broadcast in the hours before Eurosport's startup, under the brand Sky Europe.
+It largely replaced the original Sky Channel (later rebranded Sky One) on European cable systems after Sky Channel refocused to serve only the United Kingdom and Ireland although for a period of time, some of Sky Channel's former pan-European programming was broadcast in the hours before Eurosport's startup, under the brand Sky Europe.